lkodinsson/MARS/Basic/PHB.md

 #### Unconscious

 Unconscious characters can perform no actions.
 Loud noises or other disrupting behaviour may awaken an unconscious individual.

+# Concentration

+Some abilities or effects may require you to maintain *concentration*.
+Concentration can only be used to maintain a single ability or effect at a time.
+If at any point you are required to maintain concentration on multiple effects at once, you must choose one to maintain and one to lose.
+In a way concentration acts like a limited resource, but you never lose the ability to concentrate by spending it.

+Concetration also requires an active and conscious mind.
+If at any point you become stunned or unconscious, you automatically lose your concentration.

+# Maneuvers

+Maneuvers are special abilities acquired by advancing combat skills.
+Each combat skill has access to different maneuvers.

+Whenever you become trained in a new combat skill, you acquire a maneuver from that specialization.
+You gain additional maneuvers for every two rank advancements beyond that in the same skill.
+Maneuvers cost stamina and can only be used once each round.
+Any characters that start with combat skills also start with maneuvers based on their advancement in that skill.
+Maneuvers gained from advancing one combat skill can be used by your other combat skills, so long as they could normally also be learned by it.

+For example: You advanced your Unarmed skill and learned Heavy Strike.
+Since you are also trained in Martial, you can also use Heavy Strike with the Martial skill.

+When you perform a maneuver on a target it may have a chance for the target to resist the effects of that maneuver.
+They will roll the skill or stat listed to make an opposed check against your attack roll.
+If the attacker grazes against the resist, the effects are applied at half duration (if any, rounded down).
+Otherwise it is simply considered a failure instead, and the defender suffers no effects.
+Any attacks are still made on the target even if they resist the effects of the maneuver.

+For example: You perform a Crippling Strike against a target and it grazes.
+This is still considered a hit (even though it only deals half damage), and the target rolls to resist.
+If your maneuver roll is a 12 and the defender's resist is a 14, the maneuver grazed against their resist.
+Crippling Strike's effects only last 1 round instead of 2.

+Although maneuvers must be learned in order to use normally, you can improvise maneuvers.
+To do so you must be trained in the skill required to learn it, but not have the maneuver itself learned.
+If you do improvise a maneuver, you make all skill checks and attacks specified in that maneuver with a –2 penalty, and it costs twice as much stamina.
+If that maneuver is a swift action, it becomes a standard action instead.

+For example: You are trained in Finesse but aren't trained in the Feint maneuver.
+You attempt to improvise the maneuver, taking a –2 penalty on your charisma check to perform the maneuver.

+Click [here](/Basic/Maneuvers.md) for the list of universal maneuvers.

+Click [here](/Fantasy/Maneuvers.md) for the list of fantasy maneuvers.

 # Resting